 A Speed Bump is a task that a team must perform as a penalty for arriving last at the last pit stop.
 (We didn’t use a Speed bump in our party).

 The Fast Forward is a task that only one team can perform and once completed the team can bypass all the remaining tasks and go immediately to the finish line.
 (We didn’t use a Fast Pass for our party either).

 Tips on How to Manage Your Amazing Race Party

 The main idea is this: A team gets a Route Info card, goes to where the card tells them to go.
 There, they find a Clue Box with the challenge cards inside.
 The challenge cards are all the same and you’ll need one for each team.
 They complete the challenge then check in with the Crew Member who gives them their next Route Info card.
 And so on, until one team has completed all the challenges and can go to the Pit Stop mat.

 Put All Your Ideas in One Place

 With all its moving parts, having a birthday party planner for this party was invaluable.
-It got everything out of my head and on to paper in an organized manner.
-I created my Ultimate Birthday Party Planner during this party and it saved me an amazing amount time and stress because I knew that I had everything laid out in front of me and I hadn’t forgotten anything.
+It got everything out of my head and onto paper in an organized manner.
+I created my Ultimate Birthday Party Planner during this party and it saved me an amazing amount of time and stress because I knew that I had everything laid out in front of me and I hadn’t forgotten anything.

-You don’t have to use my planner but I’d encourage you find one you like.
+You don’t have to use my planner but I’d encourage you to find one you like.
 Mine will save you time and aggravation and you can get the Ultimate Birthday Party Planner for your next birthday party from my shop or sign up to my email newsletter below and get a chance to buy it at an exclusive discount.

 There was no way to manage the Amazing Race challenges without help.
 So I asked 4 of the guests’ moms to be Crew Members on the day of the party and manage 1 part of the route.